norly/elmcan/readme.rst

   Receiving RTR with DLC 8 will appear to be a regular frame with the last received frame's DLC and payload.

-  "``AT CSM``" not supported, thus no ACK-ing frames while listening:
-  "``AT MA``" will always be silent.
+  "``AT CSM``" (CAN Silent Monitoring, i.e. don't send CAN ACKs) is not supported, and is hard coded to ON.
+Thus, frames are not ACKed while listening: "``AT MA``" (Monitor All) will always be "silent".
   However, immediately after sending a frame, the ELM327 will be in "receive reply" mode, in which it *does* ACK any received frames.
-Once the bus goes silent or an error occurs (such as BUFFER FULL), the ELM327 will end reply reception mode on its own and can327 will fall back to "``AT MA``" in order to keep monitoring the bus.
+  Once the bus goes silent, or an error occurs (such as BUFFER FULL), or the receive reply timeout runs out, the ELM327 will end reply reception mode on its own and can327 will fall back to "``AT MA``" in order to keep monitoring the bus.

+  Other limitations may apply, depending on the clone and the quality of its firmware.

 - All versions